cskevint/hafh-web/faqs.md

 * distemper
 * Bordetella

 Flea/tick prevention and heartworm prevention is also a requirement.
-Flu vaccines may not not required in all instances.
+Flu vaccines may not required in all instances.

 ### What is the typical daily schedule for a dog staying at your facility? {.mt-4}